-The following sections provide a summary for each of the safety zones for Rio Vista Airport.
-In total, the Airport features six safety zones, 1, 2, 3, 4, 5, and 6.
-Below, each of the safety zones and overlay zones are generally described with tabular information relating to density and intensity requirements and additional zone-specific criteria.
+The following sections provide a summary of each safety zone for Rio Vista Airport.
+In total, the Airport features six safety zones, numbered 1 through 6.
+Compatibility criteria (e.g. density and intensity requirements) relevant to each safety zone are described in detail in each section.
 These details are also summarized in Table 1 in Chapter 3.
-Following this section, the Plan provides additional general, noise, safety, aircraft protection, and overflight regulations and supporting criteria that apply to each of the safety zones.
+Chapter 5 provides additional specific general, noise, safety, aircraft protection, and overflight policies and development standards that apply to each safety zone.

-Within each of these safety zone sections, a series of criteria is provided that reflect the specific requirements and regulations for each safety zone.
+Within each section below, a series of criteria is provided that reflect the specific requirements and regulations for each safety zone.
 General Standards describe the specific requirements for densities and intensities for each zone.
 Noise Criteria provide the development limitations within each zone based on the noise contours from the Airport.
 Safety Criteria explain the particular land uses that are not permitted or may require ALUC review.
-Airspace Protection Criteria discuss specific requirements for development based on Title 14 Code of Federal Regulation (14 CFR) Part 77 surfaces and approach surfaces of the two runways at the Airport.
-Lastly, Avigation Easement Dedication describes the avigation easement requirements for parcels located within Safety Zones 1, 2, 3.
+Airspace Protection Criteria discuss specific requirements for development based on 14 CFR Part 77 imaginary surfaces at the Airport.
+Finally, Avigation Easement Dedication describes the avigation easement requirements for parcels located within Safety Zones 1, 2, 3.